Citizenry/platform/docs/development-and-code/installation-helper.md

 # ⚙️ Installation Helper‌

 We are introducing a new feature to make it easier for open source deployers to identify and solve common problems during the installation process.
-To achieve this goal, the Ushahidi Platform now bundles an installation helper utility that can be used to gain information about the state of the installation.
+To achieve this goal, the StreetSignal Platform now bundles an installation helper utility that can be used to gain information about the state of the installation.

 ## Overview